-- The Mississippi Department of Human Services, Division of Family and Children Services (DFCS), refers noncustodial parents of foster children who receive Title IV-E foster care board payments or Title IV-B (CWS) Medicaid benefits through the METSS/MACWIS interface. - The State of Mississippi, Division of Medicaid (DOM), refers noncustodial parents of children who receive Medicaid benefits through the METSS/Medicaid interface. - The Social Security Administration refers noncustodial parents of children who are recipients of Supplemental Security Income (SSI) and Medicaid benefits.
+- The Mississippi Department of Child Protective Services (MDCPS), refers noncustodial parents of foster children who receive Title IV-E foster care board payments or Title IV-B (CWS) Medicaid benefits through the METSS/MACWIS interface. - The State of Mississippi, Division of Medicaid (DOM), refers noncustodial parents of children who receive Medicaid benefits through the METSS/Medicaid interface. - The Social Security Administration refers noncustodial parents of children who are recipients of Supplemental Security Income (SSI) and Medicaid benefits.
 A memorandum is used to refer and notify IV-D of benefit termination. - The Central Registry is the unit within the State IV-D agency responsible for receiving, establishing, disseminating, and overseeing incoming intergovernmental child support cases, including UIFSA actions and requests for income withholding.